August 2025

 Danby Gathery Art Works is a vibrant, artist-run space dedicated to showcasing and supporting local talent.
 Our mission is to provide a platform for artists to display their work, connect with art enthusiasts, and foster creativity.
 Here, you’ll find a diverse range of artworks that reflect the unique perspectives and experiences of our artists.

-Featured artists in August will be pastel painters Nancy Medsker and Susan Mandl with additional artwork by Barbara Behrman, Erika Median, Kate Bevington,and Michael Ludgate.
+Featured artists in August will be pastel painters Nancy Medsker and Susan Mandl with additional artwork by Barbara Behrman, Marika Briggs, Erika Median, Kate Bevington,and Michael Ludgate.
 We are opened Thursday through Sunday, noon to 6:00, with entrance via Goldenrod Depot.

 The Gallery at South Hill